8of/postgres_to_json/README.md

 ## How to use

-Compile & run with 6 parameters:
+Compile & run with 6 parameters in the same exact order without names:

 `db_host db_port db_name db_sceheme user_name user_password`